Cucuzacu/Crap_Ascii_Video/README.md

 # Crap_Ascii_Video
 A simple software thet helps u to play an ASCII video in Crap language.
+Not working(yet)